HONG KONG DISNEYLAND

 Ticket booths at the park's main entrance

-Hong Kong Disneyland has revised its pricing structure with effect from 20th September 2023.
-Pricing for 1-day tickets is demand based on a four-tier structure being Tier 1 (formerly "Regular Days"), Tier 2 (formerly "Peak Days"), which apply mainly at weekends and during some holiday periods, Tier 3 (formerly"Peak Days Plus"), which apply for some popular seasons and a new Tier 4 which applies on the busiest days at peak periods such as Christmas and Chinese New Year.
-The Tier 1 ticket price remains the same as the former Regular Day price and there is no change to the admission price for seniors which remains at HK$100 at all times.
+Hong Kong Disneyland has revised its pricing structure with effect from 25th September 2024.
+For most ticket categories the revised prices represent and increase of about 7% over previous prices.
+Pricing for 1-day tickets is demand based on a four-tier structure being Tier 1 (formerly "Regular Days" prior to September 2023), Tier 2 (formerly "Peak Days"), which apply mainly at weekends and during some holiday periods, Tier 3 (formerly"Peak Days Plus"), which apply for some popular seasons and a new Tier 4 which applies on the busiest days at peak periods such as Christmas and Chinese New Year.
+The age of eligibility for concessionary admission for seniors has been reduced from 65 to 60 but the previous concessionary rate of HK$100 for seniors and is now applicable only to Hong Kong residents age 60 and over holding a valid JoyYou Card.

 Designation of tier type for specific dates can be found in the Park Calendar on the Hong Kong Disneyland website up to three months in advance.

-Magic Access annual pass prices have also increased and for an adult Gold Membership is HK$2,558, Platinum Membership is HK$4,678, Silver Membership HK$1468.
-The new prices for student/child memberships under Silver, Gold and Platinum tiers are HK$1088, HK$1,918 and HK$3,558 respectively.
+Magic Access annual pass prices have also increased and for an adult Platinum Membership is HK$4998, Gold Membership is HK$2748, Silver Membership HK$1568.
+The new prices for student/child memberships under Platinum, Gold and Silver tiers are HK$3748, HK$2058 and HK$1178 respectively.

 OPENING HOURS